Glu Mobile: Kardashian To The Rescue

 Kim Kardashian To The Rescue

 While a couple of new games have struggled, Kim Kardashian: Hollywood has seen a major resurgence.
-Disney Sorcerer's Arena hasn't reached a top 100 iPhone grossing rank as of yet and MLB Tap Sports Baseball 2020 is struggling with MLB baseball season still on pause, the old Kardashian game has suddenly become a top 25 grossing game.
+Disney Sorcerer's Arena hasn't reached a top 100 iPhone grossing rank as of yet and MLB Tap Sports Baseball 2020 is struggling with MLB baseball season still on pause, but the old Kardashian game has suddenly become a top 25 grossing game.

 Source: ThinkGaming

 In Q4, Kim Kardashian: Hollywood saw revenues dip 11.6% from Q4'18 levels.
 The game was a distant 5th in quarterly bookings for Glu Mobile and the company had appeared to move on from the game in favor of the growth games.
-Last Q2, the Kardashian game wasn't even on the radar as the company spent aggressively on user acquisition for Design Home and the seasonal baseball game causing the top three growth games to generate nearly 85% of revenues.
+Last Q2, the Kardashian game wasn't even on the radar as the company spent aggressively on user acquisition for Design Home and the seasonal baseball game, causing the top three growth games to generate nearly 85% of revenues.

 The Kardashian game saw revenues collapse 39% in the quarter to only $4.8 million.
 Possibly, the failure of WWE Universe encouraged Glu Mobile to reconsider the lack of investment in Kim Kardashian: Hollywood.